 According to the report, nearly half (48%) of SMBs prefer MSPs that can demonstrate strong cybersecurity capabilities and offer integrated solutions.

 To fully capitalise on these trends, MSPs and CSPs can consider how to factor solutions like Zero Trust Network Access, automated threat detection, AI-driven monitoring, advanced endpoint protection, and compliance management frameworks into their offerings.
+Working with customers to fully leverage the advanced security capabilities with the Microsoft 365 platform is also well advised.

 Zero Trust in particular is a bellwether for revenue generation through comprehensive identity management, secure access services and continuous risk assessments.